ikmb/gwas-qc/Readme.md

 Please ensure that you have 16 GB RAM installed on the computer where you intend to run the pipeline (i.e. your local computer or your HPC compute nodes).

-Note that no separate installation of the pipeline software is necessary.
+Note, that no separate installation of the pipeline software is necessary.
 During Nextflow's first launch, required scripts and containers are automatically downloaded and installed locally into a cache folder.
 If the current version on Github is updated, Nextflow prints a notice that the local copy is outdated.
 In that case, the local copy can be updated using `nextflow pull ikmb/gwas-qc`.

 ## Quick Start

 1. Get the example dataset: https://raw.githubusercontent.com/ikmb/gwas-qc/master/example.tar.gz
-   - Note that the example also contains files that will not be used by the QC, but for later marker association testing
+   - Note, that the example also contains files that will not be used by the QC, but for later marker association testing.
-   - The example dataset is a subset of the 1000 Genomes Project, using 2504 samples with randomized sex and phenotype, and 50,000 randomly-selected variants
+   - The example dataset is a subset of the 1000 Genomes Project, using 2504 samples with randomized sex and phenotype, and 50,000 randomly-selected variants.
-2. Unpack it in your home folder: `tar xvaf example.tar.gz -C $HOME; cd $HOME/example`
+3. Unpack it in your home folder: `tar xvaf example.tar.gz -C $HOME; cd $HOME/example`
-3. Launch the pipeline: `nextflow run -c pipeline.config ikmb/gwas-qc`
+4. Launch the pipeline: `nextflow run -c pipeline.config ikmb/gwas-qc`
-   - If you run the pipeline for the very first time, Nextflow will try to download our image.
-Depending on your internet connection, it might take a while to download 13 GB.
-If your head node or compute nodes do not have internet connection, you will need to acquire the images yourself.
-Please take a look at the respective section [Shared Singularity Cache](#shared-singularity-cache).
-5. (optional) use the QC output directly as input to the [Association Testing Pipeline](https://github.com/ikmb/gwas-assoc)
+5. (optional) Use the QC output directly as input to the [Association Testing Pipeline](https://github.com/ikmb/gwas-assoc).

 The pipeline output and reports will be written to the `output` directory.